 Tigo Energy optimisers are the quiet achiever of the Solar industry.
 In part one of this blog, I’ll explain how installing solar panels in shade will affect your solar production.
 I’ll show, through a series of tests, how solar panel bypass diodes work reasonably well to combat shade, but I’ll also explain why solar panel diodes are not the solution.
 Next, I’ll explain how Tigo optimisers work, and I’ll give three reasons why Tigo optimisers are significantly better than bypass diodes.
 In part two, I’ll discuss why I believe Tigo is a better solution than SolarEdge.
 Then I’ll discuss my findings on the Tigo optimiser failure rate, and I’ll expose two weaknesses of Tigo Energy.

 About Tigo Energy

-Tigo Energy is a Californian based solar panel optimiser company.
+Tigo Energy is a Californian-based solar panel optimiser company.
 They began in 2007, and today they operate with a lean 45 staff worldwide.
-Only one of their staff, Jeff Routelage, based in Australia.
+Only one of their staff, Jeff Routelage, is based in Australia.